 ANIMAL PROVERBS: Today's animal proverb is Canis mortuus non mordet (English: A dead dog does not bite).

-POLYDORUS: Today's proverb from Polydorus is: Noctuas Athenas portat (English: He's carrying owls to Athens - the Greek equivalent of carrying coals to Newcastle).
+POLYDORUS: Today's proverb from Polydorus is: Noctuas Athenas portat (English: He's carrying owls to Athens - the classical equivalent of "carrying coals to Newcastle").

-BREVISSIMA: The distich poster for today is Parum Habere Cum Honore.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Ex Meritis Propriis.
+Click here for a full-sized view.

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Hirundo et Corvus, a story of two mismatched friends.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Venator et Eques, a story about saving face.

 GreekLOLz - and Latin and English, too.
-Below is one of my GreekLOLz; for the individual Greek, Latin and English versions of the graphic, see the blog post: Αἴολος ἀνὴρ εἰς βόθρον ἐμπεσεῖται.
-Vir subdolus in foveam incidet.
-The sly man will fall into the pitfall.
+Below is one of my GreekLOLz; for the individual Greek, Latin and English versions of the graphic, see the blog post: Ἐκ τοῦ κρασπέδου τὸ ὕφασμα δείκνυται.
+Ex fimbria tela ipsa ostenditur.
+From the fringe the weaving is known.